-Following is a quote from the book, Hauntings: Dispelling the Ghosts Who Run Our Lives, by Dr. James Hollis, the prolific Jungian scholar.
+Following is a quote from the book, Hauntings: Dispelling the Ghosts Who Run Our Lives, by Dr. James Hollis, a Jungian scholar.
 In chapter two, "On Synchronicity and Quantium Physics," he explains how the I Ching works through synchronicity.
-Although I have a different belief on why synchronicity happens (it's a small world), I agree with him on how the I Ching brings meaning to a situation through the power of synchronicity.
+Hollis said:

 The I Ching, to choose one example, utilizes a method that most Westerners would consider arbitrary or accidental to gain purchase on an interior causality.
 To the Western sensibility, casting coins or yarrow sticks seems fatally stricken with accident or chance.
 But the Eastern view is that the practitioner in a meditative mood enters the Dao of the moment, that is, participates in the qualitative dimension of reality.
 Thus the arrangment or conjunction of moments is not arbitrary after all, but takes on the qualitative textures of time and space.In all the hexagrams, at least one of the lines may predict bad results, but that does NOT mean you are destined to get that result.
 The meaning is to study your situation for what could go wrong.